Wanderer93/damyana-design/src/posts/defining-the-problem-space.md

 Evéquoz, Florian & Lalanne, Denis.
 (2009).
 “I Thought You Would Show Me How to Do It"-Studying and Supporting PIM Strategy Changes.

+Jones, W., Bruce, H. and Dumais, S., 2001, October.
+Keeping found things found on the web.
+In *Proceedings of the tenth international conference on Information and knowledge management* (pp. 119-126).

+Voit, K., Andrews, K. and Slany, W., 2009, November.
+Why personal information management (PIM) technologies are not widespread.
+In *PIM Workshop, ASIS&T* (Vol. 2009, pp. 60-64).

+Chang, J.C., Hahn, N., Kim, Y., Coupland, J., Breneisen, B., Kim, H.S., Hwong, J. and Kittur, A., 2021, May.
+When the tab comes due: challenges in the cost structure of browser tab usage.
+In *Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems* (pp. 1-15).

 ## Bibliography

+Ljungstrand, P. and Holmquist, L.E., 1999, May.
+WebStickers: using physical objects as WWW bookmarks.
+In *CHI'99 Extended Abstracts on Human Factors in Computing Systems* (pp. 332-333).

 Gwizdka, J., 2010.
 Distribution of cognitive load in Web search. *Journal of the American Society for Information Science and Technology*, 61(11), pp.2167-2187.